census-instrumentation/opencensus-proto/CONTRIBUTING.md

 If you received an error message, please include it and any exceptions.

-We commonly need to know what platform you are on:
+We commonly need to know which language you are using (e.g. Java) and what platform you are on:
  * Operating system (i.e., ```uname -a```)

 # How to contribute